 What Will My Career Summary Be as a Sketch Artist?

 As a sketch artist, you'll create likenesses of people, usually drawing by hand and using a variety of art supplies.
 Your skills and services may be used by law enforcement agencies pursuing suspects or missing persons, people seeking recreational portraits or media outlets depicting courtroom scenes.
 Law enforcement and media employers will want you to construct accurate, realistic representations of your subjects.
 However, private patrons may want you to elaborate and exaggerate certain features for their personal amusement.

-According to the U.S. Bureau of Labor Statistics, the number of positions for all fine artists, including sketch artists, is expected to increase only 4% over the 2012-2022 decade (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, the number of positions for all craft and fine artists, is expected to increase only 1% over the 2018-2028 decade, and the more specific category of fine artists, including painters, sculptors, and illustrators, is expected to show the same growth (www.bls.gov).
 You can expect stiff competition for available jobs, and you'll likely be self-employed.
 Persistent networking with news companies, law enforcement offices or private patrons may help you grow your freelance opportunities.
 If you're considering becoming a criminal sketch artist, then learning facial reconstruction, composite drawing or age progression techniques may provide you with a wider range of job opportunities.